Comparison guide

 Handl is also the better fit if you're already using project management tools like Jira, Asana, or Monday and want your billing layer to connect with them.
 And if you're on Xero or MYOB, Handl integrates properly rather than forcing a workaround.

 For multi-currency work or international clients, Handl handles that natively.
-And at $29/month flat, there's no pricing cliff as your team grows.
+And pricing is by plan, not per head — from $29 a month, capping at $199 for unlimited users — so there's no per-seat cliff as your team grows.

 If late payments, scope creep, and the ongoing billing relationship is where you're losing time and money — that's what Handl is built for.